hobbeskocha/analytics-portfolio/README.md

 **Results**:
 I lead the 8-person team to present our findings and business strategies in-person to 7 senior data scientists and analysts, contributing to future engagement-enhancing campaigns at Salesforce.
 Recommendations included targeted "engagement nudges" for each segment and revised cutoff points for engagement thresholds.

-**Note**:
-Due to the nature of this consulting engagement with Salesforce, I am under an NDA and cannot share the actual code or visualizations from the project.

 **Tech Stack**:
 Python (Pandas, NumPy, Matplotlib, Plotly Express), Tableau, Excel